WordPress SEO for Images: 6 Tactics to Optimize Photos

 6. Make Changes When You Change Your SEO Strategy

-If your organization decides to revamp its SEO strategy, don’t forget that updating images needs to be a part of the process.
+If your organization decides to revamp its SEO strategy, don’t forget that updating images must be part of the process.

-Go back and change the ALT tags, and consider uploading new renamed files as well.
+Go back and change the ALT tags, and consider uploading newly renamed files.